siserin/blind9/doc/arm/reference.rst

    internal name servers as the authoritative servers for that domain.

 ``mirror``

-.. note:: Using this zone type with any zone other than the root zone should be considered *experimental* and may cause performance issues, especially for zones which are large and/or frequently updated.

    A mirror zone acts like a zone of type ``secondary`` whose data is subject to DNSSEC validation before being used in answers.
 Validation is performed during the zone transfer process (for both AXFR and IXFR), and again when